gravito-framework/gravito/docs/en/api/pulsar.md

 ## Flash Data

-Orbit Session supports "flash" data, which is data that is only available for the next request.
+Session supports "flash" data, which is data that is only available for the next request.
 This is commonly used for status messages (e.g., "Post created successfully").

 ```typescript
 // Store flash data